-"Less frequent changes can lead to build up of moisture that predisposes women to developing yeast and skin irritation," says Dr. Nazem.
-“Undergarment changes are preferable to wearing a liner or pad as these can cause additional irritation and chafing.
-Less frequent underwear changes can result in accumulation of bacteria and unpleasant vaginal side effects, like bacterial vaginosis.”
+"Less frequent changes can lead to a build-up of moisture that predisposes [people with vaginas] to developing yeast and skin irritation," says Dr. Nazem.
+That extra moisture can also cause an accumulation of bacteria that throws off the balance of your vaginal microbiome, potentially leading to bacterial vaginosis (BV), an infection that can cause vaginal pain, itching, and discharge.
+"Undergarment changes are also preferable to just wearing a liner or pad [in dirty underwear], as these can cause additional irritation and chafing," she adds.

-Certain circumstances necessitate switching up the cadence as well as the style of undergarment.
-Just like you wouldn't wear a ballgown to do yoga or leggings to your wedding (or maybe you would), you want to change your undergarments for different activities throughout the day.
+Certain circumstances may necessitate switching up how often you change your underwear and the style of your undergarments, too.
+Just like you probably wouldn't wear a ballgown to do yoga or leggings to your wedding, you'll want to avoid certain kinds of underwear (and opt for others instead) when doing different activities.

 "It's recommended to wear a fresh set of underwear before going to bed or after a shower rather than the same pair you have been wearing all day," says Dr. Nazem.
-"For workouts, you may consider wearing underwear that's well-fitted and absorbs moisture.
-And just like you might change out of your sweaty gym clothes after a good workout, your underwear should be changed too."
+"For workouts, you may consider wearing underwear that's well-fitted and designed to absorb moisture.
+And just like you'd change out of your sweaty gym clothes after a good workout, your underwear should be changed post-workout, too."

-Bacteria can accumulate in underwear over time, even after it's washed properly, so depending on the extent of soiling it could be worthwhile to replace underwear with a new set completely.
+Bacteria can accumulate in underwear over time, even after it's washed properly, so depending on how long you've had your underwear, it could be worth your while to get a few new sets.

-"In general, despite adequate and frequent washing of your garments, you should refresh your collection approximately every six months to avoid excessive bacteria build up," says Dr. Nazem.
+"In general, regardless of adequate and frequent washing of your garments, you should refresh your underwear collection approximately every six months to avoid excessive bacteria build-up," says Dr. Nazem.
 "In some cases, depending on the level of soiling, you may consider upgrading to new lingerie as soon as three months."

 Gotcha, gotcha.
-But rogue thought: What if you simply just don't wear underwear?
-Well, we salute those going commando; while chafing might be an issue, there's nothing inherently wrong with that lifestyle choice.
+But, rogue thought: What if you simply just don't wear underwear?
+Well, we salute those going commando; while chafing might be an issue sans underwear (particularly if you're choosing not to wear underwear while working out), there's nothing inherently wrong with that lifestyle choice.
 The main thing there is that you're consistent when it comes to bathing.
-"Showering can remove bacteria and debris, and if you’re not showering every day this can lead to excess bacteria leading to vaginal irritation and infections such as bacterial vaginosis or yeast infections," says OB/GYN Jessica Shepherd, MD.
+"Showering can remove bacteria and debris, so if you’re not showering every day, excess bacteria can grow, which can lead to vaginal irritation and infections such as bacterial vaginosis or yeast infections," says obstetrician-gynecologist Jessica Shepherd, MD.

-You may want to consider having a few spare pairs of underwear for special occasions: long intense work-outs, tight-fitting outfits that squish your bits, or outings with communal seating.
-"But skip the nighttime pair and go commando overnight," says Dr. Nazem.
+In any case, you may want to consider having a few spare pairs of underwear for use in special scenarios—for example, during long or intense work-outs, with tight-fitting outfits (that may otherwise squish your bits), or during outings with communal seating.
+"But, you can skip the nighttime pair, and go commando overnight," says Dr. Nazem.